• Home

 2/ Second year students who go on having language-reinforcement classes (whether they started the language from scratch in their first year or not).

-3/ Teaching of Greek Prose Composition and Latin Prose Composition to third- and fourth- year students.
+3/ Teaching of Greek Prose Composition and Latin Prose Composition to third- and fourth- year students (currently, these two subjects have been quarantined awaiting some restructuration).

 I also teach graduate students who start either language from scratch.

-Also the study of foreign languages has always been one of my favourite activities, especially German and Russian, and the study of Chinese which I started around 2021 is also taking a good part of my scarce free time.
+Also the study of foreign languages has always been one of my favourite activities, especially German and Russian, and the study of Chinese which I started around 2021 (funnily enough, my interest in Chinese language started not in China but in Singapore) is also taking a good part of my scarce free time.
+Whenever I have the opportunity, I make an escapade to China to immerse myself in an intensive course to improve it.

-a terrible injury in January 2017 when I was preparing for Copenhague Marathon in May for second time put an end to my intensive marathon dedication (in the category that could be called "high-intensity amateur"), after the best five years (with the exception of the intensive 1988) I have got in my life sportswise (2012-2016), although I go on running almost daily (but not with two daily training sessions, speed series on the track, etc.).
-Firenze Marathon in November 2016 was my last one, the injury came while preparing for the next one; I did not self-retire, nature retired me...
+a terrible injury in January 2017 when I was preparing for Copenhague Marathon in May for second time (I had taken part in 2015) put an end to my intensive marathon dedication (in the category that could be called "high-intensity amateur"), after the best five years (with the exception of the intensive 1988) I have got in my life sportswise (2012-2016), although I go on running almost daily (but not with two daily training sessions, speed series on the track, etc.).
+Firenze Marathon in November 2016 (where I had registered my PB in 2014) was my last one, the injury came while preparing for the next marathon; I did not self-retire, nature retired me...

 Personal best times:

-• In Marathon: 2 h 52 min 21 sec, Firenze Marathon, Italy, 30th of November 2014 (three consecutive years beating my personal record).
+• In Marathon: 2 h 52 min 21 sec, Firenze Marathon, Italy, 30th of November 2014 (three consecutive years beating my PB: twice in Mont-Saint-Michel Marathon (France) and last time in Firenze).

 Powered by Create your own unique website with customizable templates.